-- A Level students in year one who do not achieve satisfactory grades in the end of year examinations may not be permitted to progress onto the second year of the A Level programme. - In any case, unsatisfactory academic performance of misbehaviour may mean that a student is not permitted to progress to the next academic year.
+- A Level student in year one who do not achieve satisfactory grades in the end of year examinations may not be permitted to progress onto the second year of the A Level programme if it is considered to not be in their best interests (i.e. that it is felt they are unlikely to achieve A level grades which would enable them to be accepted into university) and instead may be offered a UFP course. - In any case, unsatisfactory academic performance, low attendance, or misbehaviour may mean that a student is not permitted to progress to the next academic year.